-Residential Services provides direct supports through agency operated community homes that offer living arrangements with two or three individuals sharing a home.
-As an alternative, supports are also provided in proprietor homes or the apartments of individuals
+Residential Services provides direct supports through Agency operated community residences that offer living arrangements with two or three individuals sharing a home.
+As an alternative, supports are also provided in proprietor homes or the apartments or homes of individuals.

 All Adult Residential Services conform to the Canadian Accreditation Council accreditation standards.